 Ceremony to honor recipients of Workers’ Memorial awards

-Salem - Workplace deaths and life-changing injuries send shockwaves through families, including throwing into doubt their capacity to finance higher education.
+Salem, OR – Workplace deaths and life-changing injuries send shockwaves through families, including throwing into doubt their capacity to finance higher education.
 That is why the State of Oregon provides the Workers’ Memorial Scholarship program, which helps surviving family members achieve their educational goals.

 Oregon OSHA, a division of the Department of Consumer and Business Services, will honor 2016 recipients of the Workers’ Memorial Scholarship awards during a public ceremony at noon on Friday, Aug.
 19, in Room 260 of the Labor and Industries Building in Salem.

 Beck graduated in 2015 from Crater Academy of Health and Public Services.
 She is studying nursing at Rogue Community College.

 Beck lost her father to a logging accident and is receiving a $1,250 award.

 Dewey is a 2016 graduate of Hermiston High School.
 She plans to study agriculture and marketing at Blue Mountain Community College, with a goal of becoming an animal scientist.